mpv-player/mpv/DOCS/contribute.md

 - The first word after the ``:`` is lower case.
 - Don't end the subject line with a ``.``.
 - Put an empty line between the subject line and the commit message.
-  If this is missing, it will break display in common git tools.
+  If this is missing, it will break the display in common git tools.
 - The body of the commit message (everything else after the subject line) must be as informative as possible and contain everything that isn't obvious.
 Don't hesitate to dump as much information as you can - it doesn't cost you